Metadensity functional learning for classical fluids: Regularizing with pair correlations: Conclusions

 Interesting work could be aimed at elucidating the relationship of the bulk metacompressibility with the recent `3g'-sum rule \cite{sammueller2023whatIsLiquid} that connects $g(r)$ to two further (force-force and force-gradient) pair correlation functions.
 More generally, statistical mechanical gauge invariance \cite{hermann2021noether, mueller2024gauge, mueller2024whygauge} provides a powerful toolbox of formally exact sum rules that carry significant potential for the development of further physics-informed regularization schemes and for imposing concrete constraints on neural functionals.

 While the results presented here attest to the prowess of the metadensity functional concept \cite{kampa2024meta}, much important work remains to be addressed.
 All neural investigations in the present work concern one-dimensional systems of particles that interact via short-ranged (truncated) pair potentials.
 The metadensity dependence is only available within the finite input window size of $\beta\phi(r)$.
 Going beyond these limitations provides much fertile ground for future work.
 We believe that in particular taming spherically symmetric situations, which are a requirement for carrying out test particle calculations in $d>1$, will be an important step to shed further light on the interrelationship of statistical mechanics and geometry.
 In this context relevant questions concerning the behaviour at curved substrates, such as fluid adsorption and solvation effects, could be addressed from an arguably new angle.
 Our framework also ties in well with modern questions regarding the behaviour of responsive colloids that adapt their interparticle interaction potential in response to various different stimuli and physical situations \cite{monchojorda2020, bley2021, bley2022, baul2021, lopezmolina2024, monchojorda2023}.
+Addressing further generalizations to practically relevant types of soft matter, in particular to systems involving long-ranged interactions that arise e.g.\ in charged or dipolar fluids, \cite{bui2024neuralrpm,bui2025dielectrocapillarity} constitutes valuable future work.

 {\bf Acknowledgments.} We thank Bob Evans for much inspiration to carry out this research, him and Jacco Dijkman for useful discussions, and the Special Issue Editors of J.\ Phys.\ Chem.\ B for their patience in receiving this article.
 This work is supported by the DFG (Deutsche Forschungsgemeinschaft) under project no.~551294732.